felixti/MastermindVanHackathon/README.md

   roomId:""
 }
 ```
+- **role** you just can chose for two roles, these are **CodeMaker** or **CokeBreaker**

-You'll receive a response with the gamekey, roomid and message.
+You'll receive a response with the gamekey, room id and message.
 The message says you need wait for second player.

 ```javascript
 {